Advocacy

 Political

-• The Food Supply Chain Working Group
+• The Food Supply Chain Capacity Study Steering Committee

-• Supermarket Task Force and;
+• Supermarket Task Force

 • Supply Chain Consequence Management – East Coast Severe Weather Impact – Industry working group